 - 4 tsp lemon juice

-- Heat oven to 375ºF.
-For the crust, stir together cookie crumbs, 3 tbsp sugar and butter until completely combined.
-Press mixture into a 9-inch tart pan with removable bottom and place on a rimmed baking sheet; bake until crust is fragrant and just golden, 10 to 12 min; let cool.
+- For the crust, stir together cookie crumbs, 3 tbsp sugar and butter until completely combined.
+Press mixture into a 9-inch tart pan with removable bottom (or pie plate) and place on a rimmed baking sheet; bake until crust is fragrant and just golden, 10 to 12 min; let cool.

 - For the filling, combine cream cheese, lemon juice and ⅔ cup sugar in a mixing bowl and beat until smooth.